chocoteam/choco-solver/README.md

 - as a standalone library: the jar file includes all required dependencies,
 - as a library: the jar file excludes all dependencies.

-The name of the jar file terms the packaging:- `choco-solver-4.10.4-jar-with-dependencies.jar` or - `choco-solver-4.10.4.jar`.
+The name of the jar file terms the packaging:
+- `choco-solver-4.XX.Y-jar-with-dependencies.jar` or
+- `choco-solver-4.XX.Y.jar`.
-- `choco-solver-4.10.4-jar-with-dependencies.jar` or
+- `choco-solver-4.XX.Y-jar-with-dependencies.jar` or
-- `choco-solver-4.10.4.jar`.
+- `choco-solver-4.XX.Y.jar`.

 A [Changelog file](./CHANGES.md) is maintained for each release.